 D

 Figure 1 Preoperative imaging.
 A and B: Baseline contrast-enhanced magnetic resonance imaging (MRI).
-Contrast-enhanced magnetic resonance imaging (MRI) demonstrated a 40mm mass in segment IV of the liver with arterial wash-in (1A) and wash-out on the portal venous phase (1B) and features of cirrhosis (irregular surface, relative hypertrophy of segment I).
-C and D showing selective intra-tumor deposition of 90Y microspheres after first SIRT session (1C) and deposition of 90Y microspheres to segments II and III after the second SIRT session.
+Contrast-enhanced magnetic resonance imaging (MRI) demonstrated a 40mm mass in segment IV of the liver with arterial wash-in (1A) and wash-out on the portal venous phase (1B) and features of cirrhosis (irregular surface, relative hypertrophy of segment I); C and D: Selective intra-tumor deposition of 90Y microspheres after first SIRT session (1C) and deposition of 90Y microspheres to segments II and III after the second SIRT session.

 A B